OUR PEOPLE

 A Methodist Minister for 40 years, Richard served mostly in rural appointments.
 He was President of the Methodist Conference 2020-2021.
 He is son of a farmer, whose two sons are also farmers.
 He helped to write and produce ‘A Discipling Presence’.

-Rt Reverend Richard Jackson (+Hereford)
+Rt Reverend Richard Jackson (Bishop of Hereford)

 +Richard was born in in London and joined the Church at 17.
 He studied agriculture and forestry at Christ Church, Oxford and completed a Master’s degree in soil and water engineering at Cranfield.
 He then worked as an agronomist, advising Farmers. +Richard trained for the priesthood at Trinity College, Bristol and following several appointments in Sussex, was installed as Bishop of Hereford in March 2020.
 He is presently Lead Rural Bishop as well as Clerk of the Closet.